How often do I pay health insurance premiums?

 Some employers pay 100 percent of their workers’ premiums, but most do not.
 The majority of full-time employees have to pay for a portion of their health care premiums.
 A company’s payroll department will take care of the accounting so that your premium payments will be sent to the insurance company directly.

-What are other associated costs?
+What are some of the other costs associated with health insurance?

 Coinsurance refers to the percentage of costs you’re billed when receiving specific types of care.
-For example, a plan may ask you to 20 percent of the cost of visiting a specialist.
+For example, a plan may ask you to pay 20 percent of the cost of visiting a specialist.

 Your deductible and your maximum out-of-pocket costs also play an important role in determining how much money you’ll be spending on health care in a given year.
 However, if you don’t seek any type of treatment in a calendar year, your only health care costs will be the sum of your premiums.